tamuct University Library

 Library Collection Guidelines

-In general, Texas A&M University Central Texas Library Services collects scholarly books, journals, multimedia, and newspapers.
+In general, Texas A&M University Central Texas University Library collects scholarly books, journals, multimedia, and newspapers.
 These materials have top priority in our collection development strategy.
 We also purchase material for a growing collection of juvenile and children's books in support of the University's Curriculum and Instruction courses.
 We are a Junior Library Guild member library.

 Of secondary importance are popular books, software, magazines, and study materials, though we will purchase these materials when doing so adds significant value to our collection.
 We give priority to electronic material.